Phyks/cozyweboob/README.md

 The other entries in these maps depend on the module capabilities as defined by Weboob.
 Detailed informations about these other entires can be found in the `doc/capabilities` folder.

+## Contributing

+All contributions are welcome.
+Feel free to make a PR :)

+Python code is currently Python 2, but should be Python 3 compatible as Weboob is moving towards Python 3.
+All Python code should be PEP8 compliant.
+I use some extra rules, taken from PyLint.

 ## License